Neos-Metaverse/NeosLocale/README.md

 - Copy & Paste the whole content of the file into this online validator to ensure you don't have any syntax errors: https://jsonformatter.curiousconcept.com/

 - DON'T update the Localization Status section of this document, it is automatically generated when changes are merged
+- DON'T update the MISSING.md file manually, it's automatically generated as part of the build process based on the changes you submit

 # If you're contributing a new language
 1) Create a new Issue (https://github.com/Frooxius/NeosLocale/issues) for given language in format "Language [lang-code]", for example "English [en]", which will help coordinate efforts of different translators.